List of Predator (franchise) characters: Mike Harrigan

 Lieutenant Michael R. "Mike" Harrigan (Danny Glover) is an LAPD officer and the protagonist of the second movie, who while dealing with rival Jamaican and Colombian drug cartels, discovers that the Predator is killing members of both factions, as well as police officers.
 He is very stubborn, and often is conflicted by superior officers for he "never obeys orders", but his record for busting criminals keeps him on the force.
 Seeking vengeance for the death of his friend, Danny Archuleta, Harrigan ultimately defeats the Predator inside its ship using its own smart disc.
 He is then confronted by a group of other Predators, however, after seeing that their clan-mate was killed by Harrigan in a fair fight, the Predators allow him to leave, with their leader giving him an antique pistol from the 18th century as a marker of respect.
 Harrigan then barely escapes the tunnel where the ship is located as it lifts off, leaving the area burnt.

 Harrigan appears again in the short story Drug War from the short story collection Predator: If It Bleeds.
-By 2022, Harrigan has retired and now serves as an advisor on gang violence for urban police forces across the world. in Rio de Janeiro, Harrigan is caught up in a rogue Predator's hunt, similar to the one he had been involved with.
+By 2022, Harrigan has retired and now serves as an advisor on gang violence for urban police forces across the world.
+In Rio de Janeiro, Harrigan is caught up in a rogue Predator's hunt, similar to the one he had been involved with.
 Harrigan and the local police injure the Predator, which is then taken by a group of other Predators to receive punishment for an unknown crime.

+Later, it's revealed in Predator: Killer of Killers that he's held captive by a Yautja tribe in suspended animation alongside Ursa, Naru and Dutch.

 Danny Archuleta

-Sergeant Danny "Danny Boy" Archuleta (Rubén Blades) is a part of Harrigan's team; he is apparently the long-time friend of Harrigan.
+Sergeant Daniel "Danny Boy" Archuleta (Rubén Blades) is a part of Harrigan's team; he is apparently the long-time friend of Harrigan.
 He is later killed by the Predator while retrieving a suspicious spear tip the Predator left behind during a penthouse slaughter, being dragged into an air vent and gutted.
 The Predator later returns his collar (which he took as a trophy) to Harrigan as a symbol of respect.

 Leona Cantrell

-Detective Leona Cantrell (María Conchita Alonso) is an LAPD cop involved in the Jamaican-Colombian Gang wars.
-Along the way to meeting Harrigan via subway train, they notice a man being threatened to be killed by a group of thugs.
+Detective Leona Cantrell (María Conchita Alonso) is an LAPD cop involved in the Jamaican-Colombian gang wars.
+On the way to meeting Harrigan via subway train, they notice a man being threatened with murder by a group of thugs.
 Lambert and Leona draw their weapons, only to notice all the doors have been shut tight, and the Predator which was on the roof of the train is now inside, killing the thugs and other armed citizens.
 After being ordered by Jerry to evacuate the people, she heads back only to find Jerry dead.
 The Predator attacks her, but just as it's about to kill her, it notices that she's pregnant.
-Seeing this, the Predator spares Leona, allowing her to live, though the shock of the event causes her to pass out.
+Seeing this, the Predator decides to spare Leona, allowing her to live, though the shock of the event causes her to pass out.